 Top Home Cooling Mistakes To Avoid

-Get ready to turn your air conditioner on for the cooling season!
-When it's time to operate that cooling system on a regular basis, you'll want to be aware of the common errors that can play a role in your comfort during the warm months.
+With the hot summer we've been having, you've had plenty of time to assess how the operation of your air conditioner has been this season; be aware of the common errors that can play a role in your comfort during the warm months.

 These popular air conditioning mistakes are easy to avoid when you know about their drawbacks: